DavidBalishyan/helloPc/BUGS.md

 # Bugs in this project
-1. Users can sing in with
+1. Users can sing in with not existing accounts